ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 > 2018.07.16: Testing a simple python export script that extracts named objects
 > from an `.svg` atlas.
 Colored backgrounds are for debug purposes.

 ...

+> Atlas is the "original file" now, so I just edit the sprite here.
+> Linking external svg files is surprisingly difficult in inkscape (or svg in general? not sure).

+...